 Continuous marketing to both new and existing customers is crucial.
 After a successful transaction, word-of-mouth marketing can spread your brand’s identity, enhancing customer loyalty and recognition.

 Engaging with customers through personalized offers and experiences strengthens their connection to your brand.
-Consistent quality and unique service offerings encourage customers to see your brand as indispensable, enhancing brand equity and loyalty.
+Consistent quality, unique service offerings, and a thoughtful reward system that motivates your sales team encourage customers to see your brand as indispensable, enhancing brand equity and loyalty.

 Level 4: Advocacy – Spreading the Brand Message